Top 3 Types of Arthritis

 What it is: More people have this condition than any other form of arthritis.
 It’s the “wear and tear” that happens when your joints are overused.
 It usually happens with age, but it can also result from joint injuries or obesity (which puts extra stress on your joints).

-Osteoarthritis is most common in joints that bear weight -- such as the knees, hips, feet, and spine.
-It often comes on gradually over months or even years.
-Except for the pain in the affected joint, you usually do not feel sick, and there is no unusual fatigue or tiredness as there is with some other types of arthritis.
+Joints that bear weight -- such as your knees, hips, feet, and spine – are the most common places it affects.
+It often comes on gradually over months or years.
+It causes the pain in the affected joint.
+But people who have it don’t feel sick or have the fatigue that comes with some other types of arthritis.